 ... and as the other man said -

 'I only mess with all this stuff because I can, and I can only 'cos of help from networks of friends ... interconnections, interactions, trades, deals, rapports, links, clubs, communities, associations ... of like minded folk ...
-I'm a dwarf standing on the shoulders of giants, and many many friends some long time dead'
+I'm a dwarf standing on the shoulders of giants, and many friends, some of them long time dead'

 ... if you get the drift of Darwin's insight?

-The future was unknowable and the past was a strange land, they did things differently there
+The future was unknowable, so many questions, and the past was a strange land, they did things differently there

 Time was always unfathomable -